 - Reinstall the catalytic converter in reverse order.

-Replacing a Mercedes cat converter is relatively easy.
-The main challenge is when a bolt refuses to come off, and that happens quite a bit.
+Replacing a Mercedes catalytic converter is relatively easy.
+The main challenge is when a bolt refuses to come off, which happens quite often.
 What we have found to be very helpful is to spray penetrating oil on the bolts that need to be removed a couple of times the night before you plan on replacing the catalytic converter.

-If you have a new OEM catalytic converter, the procedure is very straightforward and can be completed in your driveway.
-Just make sure to secure the vehicle with jack stands, as you will spend quite a bit of time under the car.
+If you have a new OEM catalytic converter, the procedure is straightforward and can be completed in your driveway.
+Just make sure to secure the vehicle with jack stands, as you will spend a lot of time under the car.

-When it comes to installing a universal catalytic converter, it may be better to leave it to the professionals.
-Installing a universal catalytic converter may require cutting the old cat converter and welding.
-We would recommend finding a muffler shop in your area and have them install the catalytic converter.
-We have installed universal catalytic converters on Mercedes-Benz in the past, and they performed just as well as the OEM cat.
+When installing a universal catalytic converter, it may be better to leave it to the professionals.
+Installing a universal catalytic converter may require cutting the old catalytic converter and welding it.
+We would recommend finding a muffler shop in your area and having them install the catalytic converter.
+In the past, we have installed universal catalytic converters on Mercedes-Benz, and they performed just as well as the OEM catalytic converter.

 The average cost to replace the catalytic converter at a Mercedes-Benz dealership is around $1400-$1800.

 A less expensive alternative is to find a muffler shop that will install a universal catalytic converter.
-The cost to install a universal catalytic converter ranges between $400 and $800.
-A universal catalytic converter works the same as the OEM cat converter, and all the oxygen sensors still work properly.
+Installing a universal catalytic converter ranges between $400 and $800.
+A universal catalytic converter works the same as the OEM catalytic converter, and all the oxygen sensors still work properly.